-Journalism is changing.
-And graduates of the School of Journalism will be taught to stay ahead of the constantly shifting trends.
+Journalism is changing, and graduates of The School of Journalism will be taught to stay ahead of the constantly shifting trends.

-In addition to the research and analysis elements of your BA (Hons) in Multimedia Journalism, you will study the core subjects of the NCTJ curriculum: journalism ethics, news reporting, shorthand, media law, public affairs, production journalism, sports journalism and video journalism.
+In addition to the research and analysis elements of your BA (Hons) in Multimedia Journalism, you will study the core subjects of the NCTJ curriculum: journalism ethics, news reporting, shorthand, media law, public affairs, digital journalism, sports journalism, court reporting and video journalism.